 Lava Tubes Tour

 Of course the real reason for visiting Undara is to explore the lava tubes.
 In order to protect the fragility of these historical features, visits to the lava tubes are strictly via guided tour with a registered guide.

 At 18m high and 24m wide, the imposing Archway is certainly impressive.
 It also happens to be the oldest standing lava tube in the world.
-Here we learn about the formation of the lava tubes before exploring further.
+Here we learned about the formation of the lava tubes before exploring further.

-The caves are huge and it is hard to believe they were formed by pouring lava, until Bram explains that the eruptions that formed these tubes lasted for 6 weeks, with enough lava flowing through them to fill Sydney harbour in just 6 days.
+The caves are huge and it is hard to believe they were formed by pouring lava, until Bram explained that the eruptions that formed these tubes lasted for 6 weeks, with enough lava flowing through them to fill Sydney harbour in just 6 days.
 Wow.

 The other cool thing about visiting Undara is that you have the opportunity to sleep in a train.